 Online: Visit Chase’s pre-approval tool, and enter your name, address and the last four digits of your Social Security number.
-Check the box stating you understand it’s not an application and that pre-approval will not affect your credit score.
-Click “Find My Offers” at the bottom of the page, and you will see all the Chase cards for which you have been pre-approved.
+Then, check the box stating you understand it’s not an application and that pre-approval will not affect your credit score.
+After that, click on “Find My Offers” at the bottom of the page, and you will see all the Chase cards for which you have been pre-approved.

 Pre-approved offer by mail: Chase mails pre-approved offers to candidates who meet at least the minimum criteria for a specific card, such as Chase Freedom Flex.
 If you receive an offer, you can complete the enclosed application and mail it back to Chase.
 You can also apply online through the pre-approval status tool.
 Just input the invitation code provided with your mail offer.
 This flags you as pre-approved when you apply.

 Chase Freedom Flex pre-approval can be a useful resource if you’re unsure of your chances of being approved.
-Note that you will need good credit or better to qualify for the Freedom Flex Card.
-So in addition to checking for pre-approval, you should also check your credit score before you apply.
+Note that you will need good credit or better to qualify for this card.
+So, in addition to checking for pre-approval, you should also check your credit score before you apply.

 It’s also important to note that just having a high credit score isn’t necessarily enough to get you approved, and it’s still possible to be approved with lower credit scores.
 It all depends on Chase’s evaluation of your entire credit situation.
 A multitude of different factors go into your approval or rejection.